Smegheid/water_heater/README.md

 ## Hardware

 The system started out with a raspberry pi that was unused, and a Kasa HS105 plug.
 Because we all love hacking, linux control of these plugs is a mere [pip install](https://python-kasa.readthedocs.io/en/latest/) away.
-The wifi plug was soon abandoned in favour of a relay that can be controlled via GPIO=, but more on that later.
+The wifi plug was soon abandoned in favour of a relay that can be controlled via GPIO, but more on that later.

 The only equipment i had to buy to start experimenting was:
   - An A/D converter hat (I settled on the [Pi-16ADC](https://alchemy-power.com/pi-16adc/)).